Create a custom virtual machine running Windows

 - The Cloud Service DNS Name is the global DNS name that becomes part of the URI that's used to contact the virtual machine.
 You'll need to come up with your own cloud service name because it must be unique in Azure.
 Cloud services are important for scenarios using multiple virtual machines.

 - For Region/Affinity Group/Virtual Network, use a region that's appropriate to your location.
 You can also choose to specify a virtual network instead.

 The VM agent provides the environment for you to install extensions that can help you interact with or manage the virtual machine.
-For details, see Using Extensions.
+For details, see About the VM agent and extensions.

-After the virtual machine is created, the Management Portal lists the new virtual machine under Virtual Machines.
+After the virtual machine is created, the classic portal lists the new virtual machine under Virtual Machines.
 The corresponding cloud service and storage account also are created and are listed in those sections.
-Both the virtual machine and cloud service are started automatically and the Management Portal shows their status as Running.
+Both the virtual machine and cloud service are started automatically and their status is listed as Running.